 Flaxseed forms an essential part of many diet programs since it keeps blood sugar levels in check.
 Being rich in fiber, it keeps the stomach full and avoids the intake of surplus calories through overeating.

 The ALA in flax can help protect the lining of the digestive tract and maintain GI health.
 It is beneficial for people suffering from Crohn’s disease or other digestive ailments, as it can help reduce gut inflammation Flax is also very high in soluble and insoluble fiber which can also improve digestive health, and is one of the highest magnesium foods in the world.
 The fiber found in flaxseeds provides food for friendly bacteria in your colon that can help cleanse waste from your system.

 Flaxseeds are Gluten-Free:

-Using flax is a great way to naturally replace gluten-containing grains which are inflammatory where flax is anti-inflammatory.
-So, flax seeds are great for those who have Celiac disease or have gluten sensitivity.
+Using flax is a great way to naturally replace gluten-containing grains which are inflammatory whereas flax is anti-inflammatory.
+So, flax seeds are great for those who have Celiac disease or gluten sensitivity.

 Decreases Pre-Menopausal Symptoms:

 One of the flaxseed’s essential components, lignans, can be used as an alternative to hormone replacement therapy due to its estrogenic properties.
 The lignans in the flax have been found useful for menopausal women.
 It can be used as an alternative to hormone replacement therapy because lignans do have estrogenic properties.
 These properties may also help reduce the risk of osteoporosis.
 It can even help menstruating women by helping maintain cycle regularity.

 Due to its estrogenic properties, the lignans in flaxseed reduce the risk of developing osteoporosis and cardiovascular diseases in menopausal women.

 In menstruating women, regular consumption of flaxseed is shown to inhibit cycle changes and a reduction in ovarian dysfunction.